mathcrin/jade-td-tp/issia23/README.md

 - Solutions can exist on web, but the user can need a repair coffee to understand, to fix its product.

 We can add these specification for a simple scenario :
+- some type of products (P1, P2, ...)
+  - some instances of products (p11, p12, p31, ...)
   - a product have from 1 to 4 removable/fixable elements, we name them el1, el2,el3,el4.
+- a breakdown
-- a breakdown is focused on 1 elt.
+  - is focused on 1 elt.
   - a breakdown can be very light (0), easy(1), average (2), difficult(3), definitive (4)
     - this level of pb is detected during the reparation
-- a user has a skill for repairing,this skill can be of a level:
+- **a user** has a skill for repairing, this skill can be of a level:
   - 0 (unable to repair by itself and understand),
   - 1 (can understand breakdown level up to 1, but only repair level 0),
   - 2 (can understand and repair breakdown level up to 2,
-  - 3 (can understand and repair breakdown level up to 3,
+  - 3 (can understand and repair breakdown level up to 3.

+- **repair coffees**
+  - are specialised on type of product
-- repair coffee have only 4 items of elt 1,2 or 3 and do not have elt4
+  - have only 4 items of elt 1,2 or 3 and do not have elt4 for each product in which they are specialised
+  - a repair coffee has a skill for repairing, this skill can be of 2 or 3.

-- spare parts stores have only 10 items of elt 1,2 or 3 and do not have elt4
+- **spare parts** stores are specialised in some products and have only 10 items of elt 1,2 or 3 and do not have elt4

-- distributors have not pb of elt
+- **distributors** have not pb of products

+- **prices**
-- repair coffee have a cost of 10€/elt (second hand)
+  - *repair coffees* have a cost of 5 to 15€/elt   (second hand)
+    - P1-elt1 can cost 7€ in repair coffee 1 and 12€ in repair coffee 3
-- spare parts stores  have a cost of 30€/elt
+  - *spare parts* stores  have a cost of 20 to 40€/elt
-- distributors have a cost of 60€/elt
+  - *distributors* have a cost of *50-70*€/elt

 - a user has a limited amount of money.
+- he/she search for a repair coffee adapted to its type of product
+- chooses a repair coffee (the repair coffee can send an estimation of the cost, a date of rendez-vous, ...)
-  - we suppose he/she chooses to go to repair coffee and if the reparation is impossible here :
+- go to the repair coffee to detect the failure, correct it if possible
-    - he/she go the  higher level (a spare parts store)
+  - possible if repair coffee has the element, and the skill
-    - or stop and let the elt of her/his product to the repair coffee..
+  - if impossible (failure on elt 4), let the product in the repair coffee
+- if not possible, ask for a element to the spare store and search another repair coffee having the skill
+- if no element in the spare store, if too difficult, buy a new product if enough money

 ---
 Draw and build some agents using the new Jade Library to simulate this behaviour.